 The ancients didn't know of molecules, atoms, cells, microbiomes and the like in those terms, because they did not have microscopes.
 However, they developed their personal internal technology through which they observed the same relationships and referred to them by different names.

-Chaya's personal wellness consultation and coaching sessions, group classes and Ayurveda health retreats, educate, inspire and support people to their best selves and her professional trainings are world renown, credible and valuable tools for anyone interested in an immersion for personal or professional goals.
+Chaya's personal wellness consultation and coaching sessions, group classes and health promoting retreats, educate, inspire and support people to their best selves and her professional courses are world renown, credible and valuable tools for anyone interested in an immersion for personal or professional goals.

 Chaya began looking at life from a holistic and artistic perspective at an early age, valuing her freedom and ability to live her purpose above all odds and against her circumstances.

 She graduated from Northport High School and after studying dance at SUNY Brockport, completed her degree from Queen’s College, making the Dean’s List, with a degree in Home Economics, specializing in food science and went to work at St. John’s Hospital and shortly after promoted to St. Vincent’s Hospital in NYC.

 She was continually devoted to health and teaching fitness classes, transitioning out of the hospital work to return to dance classes, working as a professional dancer in NYC for over 10 years, traveling the world performing, and teaching dance at NYU and NYC dance studios, until overwhelmed by family stress and physical limitations she made her way to yoga for healing physically, mentally and emotionally.